 - Download our Moving to Brazil Guide (PDF)

-Expats intending to work in Brazil will need to apply for a work visa and have a temporary or permanent residence permit.
+Expats will need a work visa for Brazil and have a temporary or permanent residence permit if they want to live and work in the country.
 As with many large countries, Brazil has its fair share of bureaucracy, particularly when dealing with government institutions.
-Obtaining a work permit for Brazil can be a lengthy process.
+Getting a work permit for Brazil can be a lengthy process.

 Further reading